London Brick Company: Italian influence

 Many Italian families from the southern regions of Apulia and Campania came to Bedford in the 1950s to work in the Stewartby brickworks in Marston Vale, and Peterborough to work in the Fletton brickworks.
-As well as Bedford and Peterborough, many Italian families also settled in Bletchley to work in its Newton Longville factory.
-Although not as many Italians settled in Bletchley as they did in Bedford or Peterborough, there is still a substantial community there.

 Indian community

-In addition to the Italian communities, workers from the Punjab region of India arrived in the 1950s and 1960s to work at the Stewartby brickworks.
-The majority of the Indians were from the Nawanshahr district of Punjab, and settled with their families in Bedford.
-A large number of Bangladeshi workers were continually recruited at the Newton Longville and Jubilee works during the 1960s to 1980s.
-They lived as a close-knit community, predominantly in Duncombe Street, Bletchley.
+In addition to the Italian communities, workers from the Punjab region of India arrived in the 1950s and 1960s to work at the Stewartby brickworks, with 106 Pakistanis, 154 Indians and 46 West Indians working at the site by 1967.

 Operations

 The company estimates that 5 million houses in the United Kingdom are built using Fletton brick.